alexandrainst/danlp/docs/docs/tasks/coreference.md

 Coreference Resolution
 ======================

-Coreference resolution is the task of finding all mentions (noun phrases) that refer to the same entity in a text.
+Coreference resolution is the task of finding all mentions (noun phrases) that refer to the same entity (e.g. a person, a location etc, see also the [NER](#ner) doc) in a text.

-Typically, in a document, persons are first introduced by their name (e.g. `Dronning Margrethe II`) and later refered by pronouns (e.g. `hun`) or expressions/titles (e.g. `Hendes Majestæt`, `Danmarks dronning`, etc).
+Typically, in a document, entities are first introduced by their name (e.g. `Dronning Margrethe II`) and later refered by pronouns (e.g. `hun`) or expressions/titles (e.g. `Hendes Majestæt`, `Danmarks dronning`, etc).
 The goal of the coreference resolution task is to find all these references and link them through a common ID.

 | Model           | Train Data                                        | License | Trained by          | Tags            | DaNLP |
 |-----------------|---------------------------------------------------|---------|---------------------|-----------------|--|
 | [XLM-R](#xlmr)  | [Dacoref](../datasets.md#dacoref)                 | GPLv2   | Maria Jung Barrett  | Generic QIDs    | ✔️     |

+If you want to read more about coreference resolution and the DaNLP model, we also have a [blog post](https://medium.com/danlp/coreferensmodeller-nu-ogs%C3%A5-p%C3%A5-dansk-5aea04f4876e) (in Danish).

 ### Use cases